storageos/storageos.github.io/_docs/manage/configuring.md

 ## Pools

-The Storage Pools window can be found under Provisioning {% icon fa-arrow-right %} Pools.
+The Storage Pools window can be found under Provisioning > Pools.

 1. The top half of the Storage Pools window allows you to view the overall status of the global pool and capacity across all nodes in the cluster and create new Storage Pools.
 2. The bottom half displays the deafult stoage pool and the member nodes.